-Over 225,000 ILCA sailboats have been built.
-Most of these are still racing and can offer a low cost way of experiencing the thrill of ILCA sailing and racing enjoyed by many people throughout the world.
+Over 225,000 ILCA dinghies have been built.
+Most of these are still racing and can offer a low-cost way of experiencing the thrill of ILCA sailing and racing enjoyed by many people throughout the world.

-Like most products the value of an ILCA depends on the amount and type of use a boat has had.
-A one year old boat that has been raced 10 hours a week in strong winds and waves by a fit young man is probably more “tired” than a five year old boat sailed only occasionally in light winds.
+Like most products, the value of an ILCA dinghy depends on the amount and type of use a boat has had.
+A one-year-old boat that has been raced 10 hours a week in strong winds and waves by a fit young man is probably more “tired” than a five-year-old boat sailed only occasionally in light winds.

-There is very little that can go wrong with a ILCA.
-Most faults in used boats are a result of user abuse, an accident or general wear and tear.
+There is very little that can go wrong with a ILCA dinghy.
+Most faults in used boats are a result of user abuse, an accident, or general wear and tear.
 The following guide may be useful in highlighting some of the more common problems that might be found in used boats.
 This guide is not a substitute for an inspection by a qualified marine surveyor.

-All ILCAs built by an approved builder will have a number embedded in the gelcoat of the hull either under the bow eye on the deck or in the transom.
-In addition boat numbers after 148200 should have a tamper proof adhesive foil sticker in the back of the cockpit showing the International Laser Class Sailboat (ILCA) sail number.
+All ILCA dinghies built by an approved builder will have a number embedded in the gelcoat of the hull, either under the bow eye on the deck or in the transom.
+In addition, boat numbers after 148200 should have a tamper-proof adhesive foil sticker in the back of the cockpit showing the International Laser Class (ILCA) sail number.

 With the boat hull side up check the fairness of the hull.
 Bad storage with point loads can cause dents in the hull.